brigi6/brigi6/README.md

 #### Design and Development

-I'm Brigitta from Hungary, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React .
-I also enjoy wireframing, ui, ux, and design in general.
+I'm Brigitta from Hungary, I’m a frontend developer and graphic designer specializing in building and designing exceptional digital experiences.

 Skills: REACT / JS / HTML / CSS